DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 ### Basic

 You can use `TableInlineCellEditing` plugin to edit single cell.
 With this plugin you turn cell in editing state by click.
 When you press `Enter` or lost focus from cell (for example click on another cell or element) changes aplly.
-When you press 'Escape' changes cancel.
+When you press `Escape` changes cancel.

 .embedded-demo({ "path": "grid-editing/inline-cell-editing", "showThemeSelector": true })